 Recent commercial cases:

-- Lead counsel for IberiaBank, a secured creditor in the bankruptcy case of foodservicewarehouse.com, a national online retailer.
+- Lead counsel for IberiaBank in the Chapter 11 bankruptcy case of foodservicewarehouse.com, one of the nation’s largest online distributors of kitchen equipment and related supplies.

 - Lead counsel for IberiaBank in a syndicated credit dispute involving a large oil and gas service company.